FEATURE - Video Classes

 ATTENTION MOODLE STUDENTS:

-STUDENTS WHO APPLIED ON THE SLBC MOODLE SITE
+ALL STUDENTS WHO APPLIED ON THE SLBC MOODLE SITE

 All students who signed up after September 19, 2013 are

 in our moodle-enabled system.
 Therefore, they must